Verder naar inhoud

 Southern Jutland and The Great War

-Meet the people of Southern Jutland and experience the First World War through their stories and objects, when Museum Sønderjylland at Sønderborg Castle opens their special exhibition in the spring of 2023.
+Meet the people of Southern Jutland and experience the First World War through their stories and objects, when you visit the special exhibition at Sønderborg Castle.

 Denmark is neutral during World War I, but Southern Jutland is under German rule after the loss of the war in 1864 and this has major consequences for the population.